cedalo/streamsheets-documentation/source/functions/streams/filewrite.rst

 FILE.WRITE
 -----------------------------

 Write a given range as comma separeted values to a file.
-You can use the :ref:`Function Wizard <functionwizard>` for this function.
+You can use the Function Wizard for this function.
 The mounted root path is set in the .YML file.
 E.g.: `C:\ \\rootfolder:/filefeeder` Add /filefeeder to the "Root Directory" field in the Connector to connect it to the root folder.

 **Syntax**

-=FILE.WRITE(:term:`Producer`, Range, Filename, [Directory, Mode, Separator])
+=FILE.WRITE(Producer, Range, Filename, [Directory, Mode, Separator])

 **Arguments**